marcosjom/sys-nbframework-src/README.md

 Basically is a command-line version of how you manage and build your projects, inspired in how you organize your work in XCode.

 The `compiler` and `tool-chain` is selected automatically or explicitly by the `NB_CFG_HOST=` param.
 As example `NB_CFG_HOST=Android` will compile using `Android NDK` tool-chain.

+Check the `MakefileProject.mk` and `Makefile` for implementaiton examples; those files exists in most of my repositories.

 # Contact